sveltejs/rfcs/0000-declarative-actions.md

 <div bind:this="{target}" />
 ```

-This way you need to rely on the consumer to somehow include your stylesheet globally.
+This way you need to rely on the consumer to somehow include your stylesheet (`external.css`) globally.

 ---

-3. Since you are doing everything imperatively you might as well write an action:
+3. Since you are doing everything imperatively you might as well use an action:

 ```javascript
 // redbackground.js